How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 SNIP (Source Normalized Impact per Paper)

-SNIP, also produced using Scopus data, adjusts citation counts based on the average number of citations in a field.
-This makes it more suitable than impact factor for comparing journals across different disciplines, because it corrects for the fact that citation practices vary enormously between fields.
-A SNIP score above 1.0 indicates above average citation impact relative to the field.
+SNIP is most useful when comparing journals across different disciplines, because it adjusts for the fact that citation practices vary enormously between fields.
+A SNIP score above 1.0 indicates above-average citation impact relative to the field.
+SNIP is calculated from Scopus data and accessible through Scopus.

 ABS Academic Journal Guide